codeface-io/SwiftObserver/readme.md

 - Optional variable types plus ability to map onto non-optional types
 - Variables are `Codable`
 - Call observation and mappings directly on observables (no mediating property)
-- No data duplication, no internal buffers
+- No data duplication for combined observations or combined variables
 - Custom observables without having to inherit from any class
 - Maximum freedom for your architectural- and design choices